-When it comes to spooky moments alone in your house, what can you handle?
+When it comes to spooky moments alone in your house, how much can you handle?
 If you can overlook creaking doors or flickering lights, you’re in good company.
 According to a recent study, nearly 60% of homebuyers said they would buy a house that is believed to be haunted as long as there was a clear benefit, such as location or square footage.

 Yet, the majority of respondents said they would not bid on the home if there had been reports of levitating objects, ghost sightings or objects moving from one place to another.
 (Can you blame them?)